Greece Moments Greece Moments

 Gefira Aladinou: Lush nature even in the height of summer

 From the first stone bridge, follow Route 1c towards Chora.
-It goes along unspoilt nature, the paths are well marked.
-There are always magnificent views of Mesaria, the mountain village of Fallika and later also of Chora.
+It winds through unspoilt nature, with the paths well marked.
+There are magnificent views of Mesaria, the mountain village of Fallika, and later of Chora.
 The landscape along the characteristic dry stone walls is simply picturesque.

 andros urlaub wandern